varnish/varnish-wiki/source/magento/magento2_varnish_basics.rst

 -------------------------------

-This chapter is mainly written for web developers who want to get a clear idea about the basics of varnish with amgento.
+This chapter is mainly written for web developers who want to get a clear idea about the basics of varnish with magento.

 Varnish as you may already know is designed for HTTP semantics and will soon be available for HTTP/2.0.
 The new version of HTTP/2 has been released under RFC 7540.